mines-erds/course-overviews/Module_1_IntroAndSyntax.md

 - Discuss and debate resources for critical thinking about coding, help on errors, etc.
 - Design a concept map for a dataset using the discussion and readings as a guide
 - Hack together your first python code!

-## Assessments
-- intro discussion board
-  - short essay in Canvas about what you want to get out of the course
-- notebook showing Syntax notebook
-- discussion board about design thinking (in slack)
-- concept map and colab notebook

 # The coding mindset